6 CRR-NY 189.7NY-CRR

 (a) CWD containment areas.

-The department may establish CWD containment areas in the event that CWD is discovered to exist in captive or wild deer or wild moose in New York.
+The department may establish CWD containment areas in the event that CWD is confirmed to exist in CWD susceptible animals in New York.
 CWD containment areas shall be established by the department through publication of a notice in the Environmental Notice Bulletin.
 Such notice shall identify the boundaries of the containment area(s).
 Upon publication of notice of a CWD containment area, the provisions of this section shall apply to the identified area.
 The department shall also publicize the establishment of a CWD containment area through press release and by posting notice on the department's website.

 (b) Exportation of certain animal parts from a CWD containment area.

 No person shall remove from a CWD containment area the carcass or parts of any CWD susceptible animals obtained from or taken within a CWD containment area, except:

 (1) the deboned meat, cleaned skull cap, antlers with no flesh adhering, raw or processed cape or hide, cleaned teeth or lower jaw, and finished taxidermy products may be transported out of a CWD containment area;

 (2) carcasses or parts thereof may be exported from a CWD containment area under a license issued by the department pursuant to Environmental Conservation Law section 11-0515(1) or as authorized by subdivision (g) of this section;